HomeVestors Reviews: What You Need to Know

 HomeVestors can make the home selling process both fast and predictable.
 However, the convenience comes at a cost.

-Ordinary home buyers generally expect to pay fair market value to purchase a house — while cash buyers like HomeVestors expect to get a deal so they can flip the house for profit.
+Ordinary home buyers expect to pay fair market value to purchase a house — while cash buyers like HomeVestors expect to get a deal so they can flip the house for profit.

 Selling your house on the open market creates competition among buyers, helping you sell quickly while still getting top dollar for your home.
 And if you sell with a reputable discount brokerage, you can get a lower commission rate, which keeps even more of your hard-earned equity in your pocket.